contact-nat/restlet-sites/modules/com.restlet/tech-doc/client/guide/01_debug-discover/02_sending.md

 ## Send and redirect

 The Requests perspective provides the "Send" button, right near the URL field.
-Let's keep it simple, just click on the button and sent the request will be.
+In order to keep things simple, just click on the button and sent the request will be.

 => perhaps a screenshot?

-But there is more to say about it.
+However there is more to say about it, and this relates with what is called "redirections".

 This button allows three actions:

-* directly click on it, it sends the request in the default redirection mode
+* directly click on it, as mentionned above, the request is sent in the default redirection mode
 * select an option called "Follow redirects" and send the request
 * select an option called "Don't follow redirects" and send the request